gkao25/nijiEN_fanbase_overlap/README.md

 5. Hex Haywire & Elira Pandora

 Some livers like Vox show up on the list multiple times as the least correlated.
 If we look at the distribution of the responses, Vox got the second most responses, which means correlation (both positive and negative) would become stronger.

+Of all 206 respondents who oshi Vox, only 17 people have him as their only oshi.
+From analysing this dataset only, it is hard to conclude why Vox shows up on the list of lowest correlations so many times.

+# Ethics and Privacy

+The data was collected anonymously by me (Gloria Kao).
+Google login was required to make sure that a person does not fill out the form multiple times, which would increase correlation between certain livers in the dataset, but no personal information such as name or email was collected.
+The survey was posted on Twitter and Discord without any extra incentive or advertisement, so data is collected from people by their voluntary will and with their consent.
+There is minimal ethics concern.